 Mittens from Bolt is an example only in the titular dog's mind, but she sure plays the role to its hilt.

 The Indiana Jones series features a lot of Evil Teammates.
 Even after it comes to light that Allison Doody's with the bad guys, there's still some teamwork between her and both Indy and his father.
 It's pretty well established that Ray Winstone's character in the fourth Indiana Jones movie, but Indy takes him along for the ride anyways.

 Sorceress: I am not evil!
 I'm Chaotic Neutral!
 Everyone:(deadpan) You are evil Paladin:...and a whore.

 As it happens, Paladins (in Dungeons & Dragons) have the special ability to Detect Evil and are forbidden from associating with evil people, so the paladin may have been violating his oaths by adventuring with the Sorceress.

-Victor Franko, being a member of the Mafia (and a convicted murderer), having no respect for authority, and making several attempts to escape and/or undermine Reisman's authority, might also count.
+Victor Franko is a member of the Mafia (and a convicted murderer), has no respect for authority, and makes several attempts to escape and/or undermine Reisman's authority.
 He got better, though.

 Although he's not evil, Mundungus Fletcher from Harry Potter is a criminal and a con artist.
 He was disliked by the other members of the Order of the Phoenix because he was considered untrustworthy.
 He did eventually end up stealing from a member of the Order, and unwittingly giving a horcrux over to Dolores Umbridge.